APPENDIX SECTION from Taiji Compiled: The Boxing, Saber, Sword, Pole, and Sparring

 Be formless and shapeless. (i.e. Forget that you are there.)

 Let your whole body be full of emptiness.
 (Inside and out are as one.)

 Forget everything and just be natural.
 (Do whatever you feel like.)

-Be like chimes hung in the westerns mountains.
+Be like chimes hung in the western hills.
 [Their sound resonates far.]
 (The sky’s the limit.)